Siberian intervention: Allied intervention (1918–1919)

-In one incident an American unit, 27th Infantry Regiment (Wolfhounds) was part of the Evgenevka incident, a face-off between the Wolfhounds and the Japanese military.
+In one incident an American unit, the 27th Infantry Regiment (Wolfhounds), was part of the Evgenevka incident, a face-off between the Wolfhounds and the Japanese military.

 For their part, the Czechs were having difficulty fighting their way to Vladivostok on the Trans-Siberian railway.
 Although many had linked up with the forces at Chelyabinsk by early July 1918, the area surrounding Lake Baikal was an obstacle that needed to be overcome before the Legion could get to Vladivostok.
 In the area between the towns of Baikal and Kultuk on the southern point of the lake the Trans-Siberian railway ran through various tunnels, the final one of which was blown up by the Bolsheviks.
 The Czechs ambushed the Bolshevik forces on the east side of the tunnel and defeated them by 31 August, after which they continued along the railway towards Vladivostok.

-It was decided that the American forces would not in any way fight the Bolsheviks and would simply stay behind and guard the section of the Trans-Siberian railway south of Khabarovsk and protect the military stores in Vladivostok.
+It was decided that the American forces would not in any way fight the Bolsheviks and would simply stay behind and guard the section of the Trans-Siberian Railway south of Khabarovsk and protect the military stores in Vladivostok.
 The Americans and Japanese had become rivals in Siberia over trade, with the Japanese interests in Siberia being less concerned with supporting the White drive westwards than in commercially dominating the Russian and Chinese territory nearest to their own home islands.